cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 These two channels combined provide clear road border in all combination of ground and lighting conditions.

-Bridge, here the G channel provides the best results.
+Bridge.
+Here the G channel provides the best results.
 <img src="images/bridge_2c.jpg" />

-Sand, here the S channel performs better.
+Sand.
+Here the S channel performs better.
 <img src="images/sand_2c.jpg" />

 At the end all images were cropped to 320x80 pixels by cutting top 60 and bottom 20 rows.